patriciarealini/expo/tasking.md

 - [x] Install babel-plugin-transform-decorators-legacy so i can use decorators with Radium.
 - [x] Install Mocha Chai

+> While working on the Tickets component, in order use `static` for PropTypes I need to install `babel-plugin-transform-class-properties`.

 - [ ] Work on the `Tickets` module.
   - [ ] Provide tickets with a UI that lists the information.